 A local teacher stated that 75% of the people in this village are illiterate.
 The main reason for such high illiteracy is the absence of a high school or senior high school.
 He said, “After Class Eight, students need to travel 5 to 18 km to attend school”.

 Similar is the case with education.
-Parents don’t send their children to school because with the meager income they earn they could only provide one thing: food or education.
+Parents don’t send their children to school because with the meagre income they earn, they could only provide one thing: food or education.
 They chose the first.
 Most of the generation dropped out of school after the fifth class.

 The village remains isolated from the rest of the country for six months during the winters of each year.
 Warmly located in the foothills of the Great Himalayas, Sarbal will make you fall in love.
 It comes on the national highway from Srinagar to Ladakh.
 The last village of Kashmir is a mix of Kashmiris and darts and their rural wealth.